mkayoh/yarasorter/README.md

 `./sorter.py -f <yara_files> -o <OUTPUT_DIR> -r`

-Omit the -r if you wish to just sort the rules without checking for duplicates.
+Omit the `-r` if you wish to just sort the rules without checking for duplicates.

 Use the argument `-t` to test the rules after sorting in Yara.
-All non-working rules are moved into *Broken_rules*.

 Right now the rules get sorted into six different categories: